Wire-Network/wire-docs/docs/guides/how-to-import-a-key.md

 :::

 :::warning[REMINDER]
-The install process sets up the wallet for the *root* user.
+The install process has already set up the wallet for the *root* user.
 To interact with clio, ensure **you are on the root user**.
 Run `sudo su -` to switch to the root user.
 :::

 * Understand [public](/docs/introduction/glossary.md#public-key) and [private key](/docs/introduction/glossary.md#private-key).